 Stay Connected with Civic Engagement

-Every Thursday at 6 p.m. for the past few months, UW students banded together to tackle a nationwide challenge: getting out the youth vote.
+Every Thursday at 6 p.m. before the 2020 election, UW students banded together to tackle a nationwide challenge: getting out the youth vote.
 Read more about the BadgersVote Student Coalition's extraordinary efforts to get out the student vote in amid the pandemic in 2020.